GiovanniSalmeri/yellow-countdown/README.md

 ## Example

-Embedding a countdown timer, with various options:
+Showing a countdown timer, with various options:

     [countdown 2021-07-21]
     [countdown "2020-06-04 15:00"]